 We averaged 15-20mph, which sounds slow, but gets you around the tiny 35-square mile island in no time.
 In fact, the only time we encountered gridlock was when two locals — headed in opposite directions — stopped to chat.
 With no way to drive around them, traffic backed up for two miles in each direction.

-We head to the Dutch side.
+We head to the Dutch side of the island.

 The area had all the typical tourist stuff you find at all cruise ship port cities, short of a Planet Hollywood.
 One notable exception to the fast-food and tourist-traps was the Kangaroo Court Caffe, a Fodor's-recommended place that didn't disappoint.
 If you're going, stop in.

-We then drove to the French side.
+We then drove to the French side of the island.

 Following the “French Side” sign sent us north along the water to Orient Bay, an adorable residential beach town with what we took to be expensive-looking winter housing for rich, French people.
 Oddly, none of the roofs on the houses were the same color, those crazy French.